The Thrivability Index.

 Community and Environmental Engagement

-Connection to community, civic life, and the natural environment.
+Engagement beyond the self: participation in community and civic life, and connection to place and the natural environment.
+Distinct from close relationships, which the social pathway covers, this pathway measures the wider belonging that operates at the scale of neighborhoods, cities, and regions.
 Grounded in Putnam's social capital research, McMillan and Chavis's Sense of Community theory, and the environmental psychology literature on nature connectedness.

 What the Standard Is

 The Thrivability Index is a framework, a set of definitions, and a shared reference.
 It is open.
-Anyone can examine the scientific grounding, use the eight pathways in their own work, critique the framework, or build on it.
+Take it, use the eight pathways in your own work, build on it, at no charge, with attribution.
+The framework belongs to the field.